LiangliangNan/Easy3D/ReadMe.md

 <img src="images/logo.png" width="400">

-### Easy3D is a C++ library for non-expert users to quickly gain experiences in 3D modeling and geometry processing.
-It is intended for research and educational purposes.
-But it is also a good starting point for developing sophisticated 3D applications.
+### Easy3D is an open source library for 3D modeling and geometry processing.
+It is implemented in C++ and designed with an emphasis on simplicity and efficiency.
+Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.

 ### Key features ###